Skip to main content

 DuckDB

-The DuckDB data source allows you to connect to a DuckDB database file, that can be accessed by multiple users.
-It can be placed in the file system or in a object storage like S3 or GCS.
+The DuckDB data source allows you to connect to a DuckDB database file, which can be accessed by multiple users.
+It can be placed in the file system or in object storage like S3 or GCS.

-To set up a DuckDB data source you need to add data source record to the data_sources table through the GraphQL API.
+To set up a DuckDB data source, you need to add a data source record to the data_sources table through the GraphQL API.

-The path can point to a duckdb file in the accessible file system location (e.g. /workplace/my-duckdb-file.duckdb) or in object storage (e.g. s3://my-bucket/my-duckdb-file.duckdb).
-As well it supports to use in-memory duckdb database by passing :memory:.
+The path can point to a DuckDB file in an accessible file system location (e.g., /workplace/my-duckdb-file.duckdb) or in object storage (e.g., s3://my-bucket/my-duckdb-file.duckdb).
+It also supports using an in-memory DuckDB database by passing :memory:.

 mutation addDuckDBDataSet($data: data_sources_mut_input_data! = {}) {